yourtechie/DevOps-Tooling-Project/readme.md

-Here's a detailed and organized step-by-step markdown guide for the "DevOps Tooling Website Solution" project.
-I have added more clarity and comprehensive instructions for each step.

----

 # DevOps Tooling Website Solution

-In a previous project, you implemented a WordPress-based solution that can be used as a fully-fledged website or blog.
+In a previous project, we implemented a WordPress-based solution that can be used as a fully-fledged website or blog.
 Moving forward, we want to introduce a set of DevOps tools that will help your team in day-to-day activities in managing, developing, testing, deploying, and monitoring different projects.

-This solution will consist of the following DevOps tools:

-1. **Jenkins** - Open source automation server for building CI/CD pipelines.
-2. **Kubernetes** - Container orchestration system for automating computer application deployment, scaling, and management.
-3. **Jfrog Artifactory** - Universal repository manager supporting major packaging formats, build tools, and CI servers.
-4. **Rancher** - Open source software platform for running and managing Docker and Kubernetes in production.
-5. **Grafana** - Multi-platform open-source analytics and interactive visualization web application.
-6. **Prometheus** - Open-source monitoring system with a dimensional data model and flexible query language.
-7. **Kibana** - Free and open user interface that lets you visualize Elasticsearch data and navigate the Elastic Stack.
+## Setup and Technologies Used in this Project

+You will implement a tooling website solution that provides easy access to DevOps tools within the corporate infrastructure.
+The solution will include the following components:

+- **Infrastructure**: AWS
+- **Webserver Linux**: Red Hat Enterprise Linux 8
+- **Database Server**: Ubuntu 24.04 + MySQL
+- **Storage Server**: Red Hat Enterprise Linux 8 + NFS Server
+- **Programming Language**: PHP
+- **Code Repository**: GitHub

 ---